mapbox/bundle-node-app/readme.md

 bundle_node_app master darwin-x64 0.10.26
 ```

+For projects that are not platform/arch specific (e.g. 100% js projects) the keyword `universal` may be used for the `platform+arch` argument to generate a single universal bundle.

 ## Run from S3

 Alternately you can pull the script from S3 with `curl` and run it, specifying